 Thrips are the bugs that transfer this virus to mint from tomatoes.
 Thrips can be hard to prevent, but row covers often help.
 Just make sure you’re not placing row covers over a crop that already has an infestation, as you’ll just trap them in there and make matters worse.

 If your plant is infected with mint rust or another fungal disease, you should not be eating the leaves.
 If the leaves are brown from sunburn, it might not be harmful to eat, but they also might taste quite weird.

-Prune your mint plant to remove the brown leaves and this should help your plant grow healthier over time.
+Pruning your mint plant to remove the brown leaves can help your plant grow healthier over time.